CryptoBreach/cryptobreach.github.io/index.md

 ## Disclaimer

-- Be aware I have created each writeup as standalone projects, you dont have to read one to understand another.
+- Be aware I have created each writeup as standalone projects, you don't have to read one to understand another.
-- Don't feel like you have to read it in order, each individula writeup will contain all the information for the topic.
+- Don't feel like you have to read it in order, each individual writeup will contain all the information for the topic.
 - If you're just looking for the completed shellcode you can find it on my [github](https://github.com/CryptoBreach) or near the end of each assignment.